Civitanova Marche: Palazzo Cesarini-Sforza (Civitanova Porto)

 Palazzo Cesarini-Sforza was built in 1862 upon the remains of a 15th-century fortress.
 The Palace overlooks "Piazza XX Settembre" gardens which conserve the fountain that once decorated the centre of the square.

 Palazzo della Delegazione

 Built in 1867 according to the project of engineer Guglielmo Prosperi and realized by the Basile brothers, it has three floors oriented towards the square of Civitanova Alta.
 The ground floor, characterized by a loggia with the ingress at the centre, hosts the Roman gravestone where ancient Civitanova name Cluentensis Vicus is carved.
 Wide stairs lead to the board room frescoed with Aeneid depictions dedicated to the poet Annibal Caro as well as portraits of noble citizens.

 Lido Cluana

-Over the gardens of Piazza XX Settembre there are the elegant liberty buildings of Lido Cluana, reworked during the fascist period with the add of fascist flagpoles that can be observed even today.
+Over the gardens of Piazza XX Settembre there are liberty buildings of Lido Cluana, reworked during the fascist period with the add of fascist flagpoles that can be observed even today.